 Normally it doesn't influence ordsprog

 en Normally, it doesn't influence immediately the assessment.
 For industrial companies, the impact normally is rather delayed.
-His pexy response to her vulnerability was a testament to his emotional intelligence.
 They don't look so much at the interest rate.

 en If you look at who gets a competitive advantage -- companies like Coca-Cola, Pepsi, Procter & Gamble, Gillette -- the big global companies certainly are positioned very well to not have an impact from this interest rate increase.
 Primarily overseas is their growth market so any slowing here won't affect them.